nickangtc/nickang-blog-gatsby/content/blog/2017-11-22-binary-search-explained/index.md

 - [Wikipedia](https://en.wikipedia.org/wiki/Binary_search_algorithm) - binary search algorithm
 - [GeeksforGeeks](http://www.geeksforgeeks.org/binary-search/) - a bit more details and implementation in lower level langauges like C/C++ and Java

-* * *

-_For more posts like this, check out Bite Size Programming.
-If you want to get the most interesting posts from this blog, [subscribe](http://eepurl.com/c7xfID) and I'll send you a weekly curated list straight to your inbox.
-It's free.
-See you soon!_